 Common Diseases for Zucchini Squash

 Mildew is a common zucchini plant disease.
 It can leave a white coating on the leaves and is usually caused by poor air circulation — plants being too close together — and improper watering.
 Along with watering correctly and leaving adequate space between plants, you should remove the affected leaves.
-If you want to be proactive, mist the leaves with a solution of 1/3 milk to 2/3 water and repeat every two weeks to prevent mildew from growing.
+Look for disease-resistant cultivars when shopping for zucchini seeds.

 Blossom end rot will cause the blossom end of the fruit to turn black and is caused by uneven soil-moisture levels.
 Watering deeply and applying mulch to retain moisture and to keep the levels even will help prevent blossom end rot.
 You want to avoid having your soil fluctuate from very wet to very dry.